Installation¶

 WantedBy=multi-user.target

-The restconf daemon can also be started using the clixon-lib process-control RPC.
-FOr more info, see RESTCONF.
+The restconf daemon can also be started internally using the clixon-lib process-control RPC.
+For more info, see Restconf section.

 Clixon can run in a docker container.
-As an example the docker directory has code for building and running the clixon test suite:
+As an example the docker directory has boilerplate code for building Clixon in a container:

 make docker